No Matter How I Look at It, It's You Guys' Fault I'm Not Popular!: Manga

 Written by two people under the pseudonym Nico Tanigawa, WataMote began serialization on Square Enix's Gangan Online service on August 4, 2011.
-The first tankōbon volume was released on January 21, 2012, with 27 volumes and an official fan book released as of July 11, 2025.
+The first tankōbon volume was released on January 21, 2012, with 28 volumes and an official fan book released as of March 12, 2026.
 An anthology was released on June 22, 2013.
-The second volume, released on May 22, 2012, ranked #10 in the Oricon charts in its opening week.
+The second volume, released on May 22, 2012, ranked No. 10 in the Oricon charts in its opening week.
 As of July 2013, the series has printed over 1.5 million copies.
 The manga gained popularity overseas after fan translations of the series were posted on the English-speaking imageboard 4chan, the Western equivalent of Japan's Futaba Channel.
 Yen Press has licensed the manga in North America and the UK, and began releasing the series from October 29, 2013.

-A spin-off 4-panel manga series, Watashi no Tomodachi ga Motenai no wa Dō Kangaetemo Omaera ga Warui. (私の友達がモテないのはどう考えてもお前らが悪い。), known as TomoMote (トモモテ) for short, ran in Square Enix's Gangan Joker magazine between January 22, 2013 and July 22, 2015, and was collected into one volume released on August 22, 2015.
+A spin-off 4-panel manga series, Watashi no Tomodachi ga Motenai no wa Dō Kangaetemo Omaera ga Warui. (私の友達がモテないのはどう考えてもお前らが悪い。), known as TomoMote (トモモテ) for short, ran in Square Enix's Gangan Joker magazine between January 22, 2013, and July 22, 2015, and was collected into one volume released on August 22, 2015.
 A novel anthology written by Nico Tanigawa, Masaki Tsuji, Yugo Aosaki, Sako Aizawa and Van Madoy was released on November 15, 2019.

 In the Yen Press English version, individual chapters are called "Fails" and are preceded with "I'm Not Popular, So".